stuart-lab/nanobody/README.md

 command line tools.
-To enable the download, you will first need to create an AWS account and set up the AWS command line tools by running `aws configure`. *Note that some of the data downloaded my incur charges from AWS*.
+To enable the download, you will first need to create an AWS account and set up the AWS command line tools by running `aws configure`. *Note that some of the data downloaded may incur charges from AWS*.

 To run the Snakemake workflow, first activate the conda environment containing the required dependencies: